seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **GLOUCESTER**
 The trick of that voice I do well remember:
-Is 't not the king?
+Is 't not the king? /

 **KING LEAR**
-Ay, every inch a king:
+/ Ay, every inch a king:
 I pardon that man's life.
 What was thy cause?
 Adultery?
 Thou shalt not die: die for adultery!
 No:
 Let copulation thrive; for Gloucester's bastard son
 Was kinder to his father than my daughters
 Got 'tween the lawful sheets.
-There's hell, there's darkness, there's the
+There's hell, there's darkness, there's the sulphurous pit,
-sulphurous pit,
-Burning, scalding, stench, consumption;
+Burning, scalding, stench, consumption; fie,
+fie, fie! pah, pah!
 Give me an ounce of civet,
 good apothecary, to sweeten my imagination:
 there's money for thee.